 I was born and raised in north-central Pennsylvania where I lived for over 40 years.
-In 2001, my wife Cindy and I moved to Jacksonville, FL, where we lived until the fall of 2010 when we moved to western Montana.
+In 2001, my wife and I moved to Jacksonville, FL, where we lived until the fall of 2010 when we moved to western Montana.
 Now that I’m here, Montana’s full.
 There’s no more room.

+My work for the last 35 years has been in construction, mostly residential.
+I have an interest in building websites, writing the code myself in HTML and CSS, and also do some dabbling in water color and oil paintings.
 And I write.
 I write about current events, politics, religion, philosophy, and whatever else I think will make this world a better place.
 I write what I believe to be true and sometimes I have to make revisions.
 Eventually, I would like to trade in my hammer and tool belt and make a decent living putting my thoughts out there for the entire world to see.
 Whether this happens or not does not matter.
 I will write anyway.